sf-wdi-25/notes/week-04-mongo-database/homework/README.md

 ## Day 2

-1. Your goal is tackle the [Tunely Lab](https://github.com/sf-wdi-25/tunely) _again_ tonight, and try to complete sprints 1-4.
+1. Your goal is to tackle the [Tunely Lab](https://github.com/sf-wdi-25/tunely) _again_ tonight, and try to complete sprints 1-4.
 That's right _1_ through _4_.
 As in start over and do it again!

 <!--
 ## Day 3